qbreader/database/README.md

 This repository does **not** host a web server of the database with API endpoints - see qbreader/website for that.
 The questions are stored in MongoDB.

+## Obtaining Questions

+If you want to obtain a copy of all the questions on the database, you may be interested in downloading the [latest backup](https://drive.google.com/drive/folders/18KcRfM50Y2QqUNfxwcyEnvOmfjEAcrR3?usp=sharing).
+I ask that any software you develop using this question also uses a copyleft license.

+**Note:** since I have obtained all of these questions from https://quizbowlpackets.com/, you should follow their disclaimer:
+> Everything posted here is copyright the writers and tournament hosts.
+Not the archives.
+It is illegal to make money from the use or sale of these questions without the explicit permission of the owners.

 ## Usage

-Please **contact me** @geoffrey-wu if you want access to the database.
+Please **contact me** @geoffrey-wu if you want edit access to the database.
-As this repository involves modifying the contents of the database, I need to know who you are in order to give you credentials to the database.
+As this repository involves modifying the contents of the database, I need to know who you are in order to give you credentials.
+If you're interested in running the website or building your own app, I can give you read-only access credentials.

 1) Run `npm install`
 2) Run whichever file you're interested in using `node`.